-1.1 DESCRIPTION
+1.1 Description

-- .1 This Specification shall cover the supply of pumping equipment, complete with motors, drive shafts, drive shaft guards, pump suction elbows, supports and spare parts.
-It also includes initial on Site start-up inspection of the Goods after installation in the Jessie Wastewater Pumping Station. - .2 Pumps will be used to pump raw sewage having a temperature range of zero (0) degrees Celsius to thirty (30) degrees Celsius and will operate under conditions of flooded suction. - .3 Each pump shall be a single stage, non-clogging, centrifugal flow, vertical mounted, pump coupled with a drive shaft to an electric motor suitable for dry pit installation. - .4 Durable metal nameplates shall be securely attached to each pumping unit supplied.
-Pump nameplates shall indicate the serial number, capacity, head, rpm, and other pertinent data.
-Motor nameplates shall indicate the serial number, voltage, phase, hertz, rpm, horsepower, service factor, NEMA Design, insulation class and any other pertinent data. - .5 Pumping equipment shall include motors, extended drive shafts, anchor bolts, base plates, supporting frame, and all appurtenances required for an operating system.
+- .1 This Specification shall cover the supply and commissioning of pumping equipment at the Riverbend Wastewater Lift Station. - .1 Wastewater Sewage Pumps Supply and delivery of two (2) one hundred fifty-four (154) litres per second (two thousand four hundred forty-one (2,441) US gallons per minute) pumps complete with motors, drive shafts, drive shaft guards, pump suction elbows, supports and spare parts. - .2 Pumps will be used to pump raw sewage having a temperature range of zero (0) degrees Celsius to thirty (30) degrees Celsius and will operate under conditions of flooded suction. - .3 Each pump shall be a single stage, non-clogging, centrifugal flow, vertical mounted, pump coupled with a drive shaft to an electric motor suitable for dry pit installation.
+The pumps shall be installed in a dry well and the motor shall be installed higher up in a motor room.
+A pump that is submersible style pump where the motor is connected directly to the pump will not be acceptable. - .4 Durable metal nameplates shall be securely attached to each pumping unit supplied.
+Pump nameplates shall indicate the serial number, capacity, head, revolutions per minute and other pertinent data.
+Motor nameplates shall indicate the serial number, voltage, phase, hertz, revolutions per minute, horsepower, service factor, NEMA Design, insulation class and any other pertinent data.

-1.2 GUARANTEES
+1.2 Guarantees